 I began collecting watches and learning to do some of my own maintenance just a couple years ago for a several reasons.
 First, I encountered an old Hamilton in a second-hand store that reminded me of a watch I had seen at my grandfather’s house when I was a...

+Note: This watch is currently up for auction on eBay until April 11, 2023.
 On a recent trip to Montreal I visited the Market St-Michel Flea market and discovered a vendor who had a nice collection of watches ranging from a 1920s Waltham to 1980s LCD models.
-As I scanned the assortment, however, it was this egg-shaped oddball that really...
+As I...

 Given their potentially high value, easy portability, and often inexperienced buyers eager for a bargain, fake watches are a goldmine for shady people out to make a dishonest buck.
 In the past, many of these fakes were obvious, poor copies that gave up their true...

 One of the most common questions for collectors is "how old is my watch?"
 Unfortunately, there's no single way to determine the age of a given vintage watch.
 Even watches from the same brand often have different ways of determining age depending on the era in which...

 Uh-oh – A New Watch Obsession – Illinois 1928 Mate